tektutor/openshift-tekton-march-2022/Day4/README.md

   pipeline within Kubernetes/OpenShift cluster.
 - Tekton supports both Kubernetes and OpenShift
 - is a set of custom kubernetes resources
+- Available as an operator or can be installed via manifest files from CLI
+- adds many custom resources
+     Task
+     Pipeline
+     TaskRun
+     PipelineRun
+     Workspace
+- comes with custom controllers to manage the above custom resources

 ## Installing Tekton within OpenShift Webconsole